-If, at the end of his term of service, upon retirement or death, whichever occurs first, any police officer has unused accumulated sick leave, he shall be paid for this sick leave at the regular rate of pay in effect at the time of retirement or death.
+If upon retirement or death, whichever occurs first, any police officer has unused accumulated sick leave, he shall be paid for this sick leave at the regular rate of pay in effect at the time of retirement or death.
 Payment for unused sick leave will not be made when the officer's employment terminates for any reason other than death or retirement.
-Payment for unused sick leave in the case of a police officer shall not exceed sixty (60) days' salary.
+Payment for unused sick leave in the case of a police officer shall not exceed 60 days' salary.

-5.04.2 SICK LEAVE FOR FIRE DEPARTMENT EMPLOYEES
+5.4.2 FIRE DEPARTMENT